lapisanlangit/image-base64-ftp/README.md

 Description
 ===========
-image-base64-ftp is function for generate base64 string format from image in FTP server.
+image-base64-ftp is function to generate base64 string format from images in FTP server.

-File photos/images usually put on the folder project backend server, for example  folder public/images, so backend server can serve easily images to the client.
-For now backend is put on container with stateless environtment.
+File photos/images usually put on the folder project at backend server, for example  folder public/images, so backend server can serve easily images to the client.
+For now backend server is put on container with stateless environtment.
 File photos/images will put on FTP server.

-To serve images from backend server to client, we can use format base64 the images, and put on json format.
+To serve images from backend server to client, we can use format base64 and put on json format.

 Install
 =======